pepkit/pifaces/README.md

 # pifaces

-This repository contains some [looper](http://looper.readthedocs.io) `pipeline_interface` files, so you can run basic utilities on your looper projects.
+This repository contains some [looper](http://looper.readthedocs.io) `pipeline_interface` files, so you can run basic utilities on your [PEP](http://pepkit.github.io) projects using looper.

 ## How it works